ibexa/documentation-developer/docs/community_resources/development_guidelines.md

 ### Public API

-The [Public PHP API](../api/public_php_api) provided in eZ Platform is in most cases in charge of checking permissions to data for you, but some API's are not documented to throw `UnauthorizedException`, which means that it is the consumer of the API's who is responsible for checking permissions.
+The [Public PHP API](../api/public_php_api) provided in [[= product_name_oss =]] is in most cases in charge of checking permissions to data for you, but some API's are not documented to throw `UnauthorizedException`, which means that it is the consumer of the API's who is responsible for checking permissions.

 The following example shows how this is done in the case of loading users: